shrub719/fun-numworks-scripts/README.md

 A companion script for [Renderer](https://my.numworks.com/python/shrub719/renderer).

 Edit the constants at the bottom for configuration.
 Objects are lists of (normalised) points as tuples.
+Note that objects with more than 60 points will probably crash the program.
 Colours are tuples of RGB multipliers, max `(1, 1, 1)`.
 To add your own objects/colours, write an external script and import it at the bottom.